skywarth/annals-of-disco/docs/country/portugal/bureaucracy/social-security.md

 ### How to get it
 #### Requirements

 There are quite a lot of misinformation and confusion about it.
-There are also claims that the clerks at the AIMA require different documents, some require it and some don't.
+There are also claims that the clerks at the Serviço de Segurança Social require different documents, some require it and some don't.

 - Employment
 	- Employment contract